Keep On Track

 If you're struggling to stay on course with your studies, find the support you need, or are thinking of leaving uni, reach out and speak to someone.

 Maybe you've failed an exam, you're struggling to make ends meet and are experiencing personal difficulties, or the coursework is just pilling up and you don’t know how to catch up.

 These things are completely normal and no reason for you to give up on your university experience.

 There are a number of services and University staff available to you if you are finding things tough – these include your Personal Development Tutor (PDT) and lecturers on your course.
 They care about you and your education.
 If you’ve not been in touch with them, this will be a good place to start.

-Things may seem difficult now, but most of the students who use this service decide to stay on at uni.
-However, if you decide that it’s just not for you, we will help you end or suspend your studies in the least stressful way.
+Things may seem difficult now, but most of the students who use our service decide to stay on at uni.
+However, if you decide that it's just not for you, we will help you end or suspend your studies in the least stressful way.